 То Do for accessing a vault In the appearing dialog box, provide the credentials required for accessing the vault.
-Create Acronis Secure Zone Click Explore a vault's content Click C Explore.
-In the appearing Explorer window, examine the selected vault's content.
-Validate a vault Click Validate.
-You will be taken to the Validation (p.
-240) page, where this vault is already pre-selected as a source.
-The vault validation checks all the archives stored in the vault.
-Delete a vault Click Delete.
+Create Acronis Secure Zone Click 🥵 Create Acronis Secure Zone.
+The procedure of creating the Acronis Secure Zone is described in-depth in the Creating Acronis Secure Zone (p.
+191) section.
+Explore a vault's content Click Section Click Cl Validate a vault Click Solution Click Cli Delete a vault Click X Delete.
 The deleting operation actually removes only a shortcut to the folder from the Vaults view.
 The folder itself remains untouched.
 You have the option to keep or delete archives contained in the folder.
-Refresh vault table information Click Refresh.
+Refresh vault table information Click C Refresh.
 While you are reviewing the vault content, archives can be added to the vault, deleted or modified.
 Click Refresh to update the vault information with the most recent changes.